*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Parc Guell, a playground for kids and adults.

 Be sure to buy your ticket in advance, especially in the summer.
 You’re expected to enter during a time window.
 But once you’re inside the Monumental Core (the main area where you get the cool pics), you can stay as long as you want.
 It’s 8.50€ to enter for adults.
 Kids ages 0-6 enter free, but you still have to buy a ticket to enter.
-Buy your ticket through Ticketbar (Buy your Park Guell Tickets here) or park entry is included in the Barcelona City Pass!
-Buy your Barcelona City Pass here
+Buy your ticket through Tiqets (Buy your Park Guell Tickets here) or park entry is included in the Barcelona Pass!
+Buy your Barcelona Pass here

 You’ve got to pay to get this view.